 • Instantaneous Characteristic Testing: Checks that the breaker responds quickly and accurately to faults or short circuits, providing immediate protection.

-Instantaneous Characteristic Testing for MCCB
+Instantaneous Characteristic Testing

 • Time-Delayed Characteristic Testing: Ensures the breaker can handle temporary overcurrent situations (like motor startup) without triggering an early trip.